 -Care of the Earth

 -Care for the Elderly

 -Social Justice Education

-In 2019, a total of 44 social justice grants were distributed to various parishes across the Diocese of Scranton to fund homeless outreach programs, community meals with the goal of evangelization, and ESL (English as a Second Language) programs and so much more!
+In 2022, a total of 32 social justice grants were distributed to various parishes across the Diocese of Scranton to fund homeless outreach programs, community meals with the goal of evangelization, ESL (English as a Second Language) programs, and so much more!